Kanwal Jeet Singh Dhillon

-Lieutenant General Kanwal Jeet Singh Dhillon, PVSM, UYSM, YSM, VSM is a retired General Officer of the Indian Army and the Chairperson of the Board of Governors (BoG) of IIT Mandi.
+Lieutenant General Kanwal Jeet Singh Dhillon, PVSM, UYSM, YSM, VSM is a retired General Officer of the Indian Army and the chairperson of the Board of Governors (BoG) of IIT Mandi.
 He last served as the Director General Defence Intelligence Agency (DG DIA) and Deputy Chief of Integrated Defence Staff (Intelligence) (DCIDS Int) under the Chief of Defence Staff (CDS) from 9 March 2020 to 31 January 2022.
 Prior to this, he served as the 48th Commander of the XV Corps assuming the post from Lieutenant General Anil Kumar Bhatt.

 Early life and education

 Dhillon is an alumnus of National Defence Academy, Khadakwasla & Indian Military Academy, Dehradun.
 He graduated from the Defence Services Staff College, Wellington, and the National Defence College, Delhi.

 Career

-Dhillon was commissioned in December 1983 in 4'th Battalion of Rajputana Rifles and has had an illustrious military career spanning 39 years is credited with important appointments at the Army Headquarters and instructional appointments at Infantry School, Mhow, and Indian Army training team abroad.
-He has an incisive understanding of Jammu and Kashmir, as he served there for five tenures since 1988 with notable being sector commander of Rashtriya Rifles and Brigadier General Staff of the Chinar Corps.
+Dhillon was commissioned in December 1983 in 4'th Battalion of Rajputana Rifles and had a 39 year long military career.
+He is credited with important appointments at the Army Headquarters and instructional appointments at Infantry School, Mhow, and Indian Army training team abroad.
+He is considered an expert on Jammu and Kashmir, as he served there for five tenures since 1988, including as sector commander of Rashtriya Rifles and Brigadier General Staff of the Chinar Corps.
 Before taking over as the Chinar Corps Commander, the General Officer was tenanting the appointment of Director General Perspective Planning.
 He was appointed as the Colonel of the Regiment of Rajputana Rifles on 21 September 2019, when he took over from Lt Gen Abhay Krishna.

-He retired from Service on 31 January 2022 handing over the reigns to his successor Lt Gen CP Cariappa as the Colonel of Regiment of Rajputana Rifles.
+He retired from Service on 31 January 2022 and was succeeded by Lt Gen CP Cariappa as the Colonel of Regiment of Rajputana Rifles.